 Groups opposed to bag bans have argued that while litter does contribute to the death of thousands of marine animals each year, it is not fair to single out plastic bags as the cause.
 The “plastic bags aren’t only to blame” argument goes on to explain that lost or abandoned fishing gear is also responsible for the wrongful death of marine animals and a plastic bag ban does not address the entire problem.
-This “all or nothing” rationale is not only weak, it is short sighted.
+This “all or nothing” rationale is not only weak, but it is also short-sighted.

-Opposing groups have also claimed that cleaning up plastic bag litter is not that expensive and municipalities that claim a financial savings as a result of implementing a ban are not portraying the numbers accurately.
+Opposing groups have also claimed that cleaning up plastic bag litter is not that expensive and municipalities that claim financial savings as a result of implementing a ban are not portraying the numbers accurately.
 To that, we say that no matter how much money is spent cleaning up litter, it is too much.
 When money is directed to cleaning up litter, that means there is less money to fix infrastructure and build communities.

 Who Is Behind the Opposition to Plastic Bag Bans?

-It is also worth noting that those who oppose plastic bag bans are more often than, not employed by plastic bag manufacturers or lobbyist for the industry.
+It is also worth noting that those who oppose plastic bag bans are more often than, not employed by plastic bag manufacturers or lobbyists for the industry.
 Clearly, plastic bag manufacturers want to stay in business and thwart efforts that would force them to change their business model to one that fits with a more sustainable ideology or go out of business.